sharovatov/teamlead/speaking_club_en.md

 The top five factors include ‘boredom’ and ‘perception of the inadequacy of self.’

-These factors have something in common — people tend to lack interest in the work and feel unfulfilled.

-But what is interest?
-How does one find it in work?

-- PR
-- psycholinguistics and speech
-- narrative psychology

 Nathaniel Branden in his book [The Psychology of Self-Esteem: A Revolutionary Approach to Self-Understanding that Launched a New Era in Modern Psychology (Nathaniel Branden, 2001)](https://www.wiley.com/en-us/The+Psychology+of+Self+Esteem%3A+A+Revolutionary+Approach+to+Self+Understanding+that+Launched+a+New+Era+in+Modern+Psychology-p-9780787945268)
 says:
 > “No factor is more important in people’s psychological development and motivation than the value judgments they make about themselves.
 Every aspect of their lives is impacted by the way they see themselves.”